fajllo/notes/cybrary/inc response/5 Windows Inc response.md

 #SYSTEM -> A Windows file that has information about computer profile settings, including services.

 #Autopsy -> A free program that can be used to analyze forensic images.

+There are many places to look for evidence of an intrusion on a Windows system, including the following:

+-   Log files
+-   Event viewer files
+-   Registry files
+-   Startup folder
+-   Folders in the path, C:\Windows, C:\Windows\System32
+-   Scheduled Tasks folder